2013 Commonwealth Heads of Government Meeting: Background

 At the Commonwealth Heads of Government Meeting 2007 in Kampala, Uganda, Commonwealth leaders agreed on Sri Lanka as the host for the 2011 meeting.
 However, during the final stages of the Sri Lankan civil war the government was accused of committing war crimes, and hence at the Commonwealth Heads of Government Meeting 2009 in Port of Spain, Trinidad and Tobago it was decided that the 2011 meeting would be held in Perth, Australia whilst Sri Lanka would host the 2013 meeting.
 At the 2011 meeting Commonwealth leaders reaffirmed that the 2013 meeting would be held in Sri Lanka.

 In May 2013, Buckingham Palace announced that Queen Elizabeth II would not be attending the meeting.
 Charles, Prince of Wales, would be attending in the 87-year-old monarch's place, as she has curtailed her overseas visits due to age.

 Organisation

-Sri Lankan Airlines bore the logo of the summit.
+SriLankan Airlines bore the logo of the summit.

 Venues

 Amongst the venues, an unnamed branch of the Sri Lankan government, said that the main summit venue, in the capital, Colombo - Bandaranaike Memorial International Conference Hall - is an "outright gift from the Government and People of the People's Republic of China."
 The opening ceremony was held at Colombo's Nelum Pokuna Mahinda Rajapaksa Theatre.
 The leaders' retreat was at Waters Edge in the Sri Jayawardenapura Kotte suburb of the capital.
 Other venues included the International Convention Centre, Hambantota; Chaya Tranz, Hikkaduwa; and the Cinnamon Lakeside Hotel, Colombo.